-Sea freight, or ocean freight, is the main shipping method for international export & import.
-Low prices, large volumes, FCL or LCL options, all these advantages make delivery by sea a first choice for most importers.
+Sea freight, or ocean freight, is the main shipping method for global export & import business.
+Low prices, large volumes, FCL or LCL options, all these advantages make delivery by sea a first choice for most international trade.

-When it comes to shipping from China, CFC has more than ten years’ experience in providing ocean cargo services for large and small companies as well as individuals all over the world.
+When it comes to shipping from China, CFC has been proud in this freight forwarding industry and is good at providing ocean cargo services for small and medium companies as well as individuals all over the world.

-As a top-rated China freight broker, we’d like to share our knowledge and experiences in this article, and hope all the information below can help you improve your supply chain management.
+As a top-rated China freight agent, we’d like to share our knowledge and experiences in this article, and hope all the information below can help you improve your supply chain management.

 We are constantly updating this guide, make sure to come back and check the information you need from time to time.
 Besides, we can discuss more about your specific logistics requirement by submitting our quote form.